Patrick McHenry: Tenure

-He later apologized, saying, "it was a poor choice of words."
+At age 29, McHenry was the youngest member of the 109th United States Congress.
+He was a deputy whip and vice chair of finance for the National Republican Congressional Committee's executive committee.
+McHenry was known on Capitol Hill for his preference for bow ties.

 Baghdad video

-McHenry was the subject of discussion regarding a video posted on his congressional campaign website that featured him in the Green Zone in Baghdad, pointing out landmarks and destruction after missile attacks.
-Veteran's affairs blog VetVoice posted a scathing attack, claiming that McHenry's video violated Operational Security.
+McHenry was the subject of discussion in April 2008, regarding a video posted on his congressional campaign website that featured him in the Green Zone in Baghdad, pointing out landmarks and destruction after missile attacks.
+Veterans' affairs blog VetVoice posted a scathing attack, claiming the video violated operations security.
 McHenry later removed the video after discussing the information with the Pentagon, which requested he not place the video back online.
-Lance Sigmon, McHenry's opponent, later called a press conference to demand an investigation of the video's effect on Green Zone Troops.
-Sigmon attacked McHenry in a campaign ad about this controversy, prompting McHenry to threaten legal action, claiming the ad was false.
+Lance Sigmon, McHenry's opponent, later called a press conference to demand an investigation of the video's effect on Green Zone troops.

 Use of PAC funds

-On April 16, 2008, Roll Call reported that McHenry used funds from his political action committee (PAC), "More Conservatives", to fund the defense of former aide Michael Aaron Lay's voter fraud charges incurred during McHenry's 2004 race.
-McHenry gave Lay $20,000 to pay legal bills on voter fraud charges brought while Lay worked for him.
+On April 16, 2008, Roll Call reported that McHenry used funds from his political action committee, "More Conservatives", to fund the defense of former aide Michael Aaron Lay's voter fraud charges incurred during McHenry's 2004 race.
+McHenry gave Lay $20,000 to pay legal bills on charges brought while Lay worked for him.
 These expenses were labeled a "Legal Expense Donation", according to Federal Election Commission reports.
 Lay agreed to a deferred prosecution agreement, which stipulated he complete 100 hours of community service and pay $240.50 in court fees and $250 in community service fees to have the charges dismissed.
 An employee of the 2004 campaign, Lay lived in McHenry's home in Cherryville, which also served as the campaign headquarters during the 2004 election, and was indicted for voter fraud in McHenry's election, allegedly voting illegally in two separate instances.
 In response, McHenry claimed the case was part of a "three-year smear campaign" by District Attorney Locke Bell, despite Bell fund-raising for McHenry in previous elections.

-Countrywide donations

-OpenSecrets' Capital Eye found evidence that McHenry had been taking money from Countrywide Financial, a company involved in the subprime mortgage crisis.
-McHenry took $5,500 from Countrywide's PAC, and served in an investigation into CEO payout fraud, of which one of the target companies was Countrywide Financial itself.